tpwo/pyzet/docs/README.md

 UTC+0 to make sure that each ID is unique (at least, as long as you don't try to create multiple zettels at the same second :p)

 You can see that my ID of the first zettel was `20220126232605`.
-I can now paste it to the `show` command:
+We can now paste it to the `show` command:

     $ pyzet show 20220126232605